pyfish/Geocode/README.txt

-Using the Google Geocoding API with a Database and Visualizing data on Google Map
+Using the Google Geocoding API with a Database and Visualizing data on Google Map #change made by Yu Pan

 In this project, we are using the Google geocoding API to clean up some user-entered geographic locations of